Xenon8778/scAutoCT/README.md

 # scAutoCT
-Automatic annotation of single-cells post-clustering in Python using and the PanglaoDB marker database.
+Automatic annotation of single-cells post-clustering in Python using the PanglaoDB and CellMarker2.0 database.

 ## Intructions
 Pull the git folder into your working directory